Native American Artifacts: The Dilemma of Historic Artifacts

 The Dilemma of Artifact Collection and Display

-These artifacts are man-made objects such as statues, sculptures and other man-made objects that have survived from the past and are of historical interest.
+These artifacts are man-made objects such as statues, sculptures, and other man-made objects that have survived from the past and are of historical interest.
 Over the years, other cultures have evolved and different materials have become available, and the skills of the Indians have increased to produce the Indian artifacts that are so highly valued today.
-This diverse and fascinating topic is of great interest to many people, not only to the Indian community, but also to the whole world.
-Indigenous and European settlers committed brutal violence, thousands of indigenous tribes were forcibly driven from their ancestral homelands, ravaged by disease and afflicted by disease.
+This diverse and fascinating topic is of great interest to many people, not only to the Indian community but also to the whole world.
+Indigenous and European settlers committed brutal violence, thousands of indigenous tribes were forcibly driven from their ancestral homelands, ravaged by disease and afflicted by the disease.
+An example of this was the Spanish invasion of the Pueblo Culture in New Mexico.
+These Puebloans, descendants of the People of Chaco Canyon, were brutalized at the hands of the Spanish invaders.
 Displacement arose when settlers claimed the items left behind.
-These objects included items sacred to the local culture, such as food, water, medicines, clothing, medicines, food, tools and other items.
+These objects included items sacred to the local culture, such as food, water, medicines, clothing, medicines, food, tools, and other items.

 Human Bones Stolen